Do You Feel Conflict and Distance Between You and Your Partner?

 My spouse is already telling me what I’m doing wrong; I don’t need two people ganging up on me!

 The fear of having the counselor side with your spouse or partner can feel very real.
 Nobody wants to feel as though they are the problem.
-My job is to advocate for your relationship together, not determine which half is at fault and how much.
-I have been trained to look at your relationship as a system, and have a solid understanding of what makes relationships successful.
-My model for how to effectively communicate about challenging issues uses a multitude of curious questions and interventions relating to how the two of you have been successful at being in a relationship, as well as where and why there has been friction between you.
-It is my goal to have both members of a couple feel heard, connected with, and understood.
+Our is to advocate for your relationship together, not determine which half is at fault and how much.
+We have been trained to look at your relationship as a system, and have a solid understanding of what makes relationships successful.
+It is goal of every couples’ counselor to have both members of a couple feel heard, connected with, and understood.

 Your Relationship Can Be Healthy, Connected & Loving Once Again

-With my help as your compassionate and supportive relationship advocate, you will both be able to explore the patterns of interaction and communication that are needed to reconnect with one another.
+With a counselor as your compassionate and supportive relationship advocate, you will both be able to explore the patterns of interaction and communication that are needed to reconnect with one another.